Site icon Diary of a Gen-X Traveler

 Katholiko Monastery

-The Monastery is spectacular.
+TAll in all, Katholiko Monastery is spectacular.
 The ruins give a glimpse as to how impressive this must have been.
-The monks that lived there at the time lived in small rooms or even in the caves all around the gorge.
-Incidentally, during the WWII Nazi invasion many Crete locals inhabitants who fought in the Battle of Crete hid in the monastery and it’s surrounding caves.
+The monks that lived there at the time lived in small rooms and also in the caves around the gorge.
+Incidentally, during the WWII Nazi invasion many Crete locals inhabitants who fought in the Battle of Crete hid in the monastery and its surrounding caves.

 Hike to the Sea

-We decided we would go ahead and hike to the sea.
+We decided we also wanteed to hike to the sea.
 The hike starts under the large stone bridge.
+Getting below the bridge takes some effort.
 There are 2 paths down the steep hill, both are tough and take careful footing.
 I used the 3 point method where I kept 3 points of contact at all times, meaning if I moved a leg, my other leg and two hands held on firmly.
 In addition, I did not move another limb until I was firmly footed.
 It did not take long, just caution.

 The Sea